Sarakaunciv/Domination-10/README.md

 Nations

--Regulor (nothing here. no buff, no bias)
+- Regulor (nothing here. no buff, no bias)

--Ventus
+- Ventus
-  -All units replaced
+  - All units replaced
-   -2× power, unique ability
+   - 2× power, unique ability
-   -Some new units and Nuke
+   - Some new units and Nuke
-  -90% Buildings replaced
+  - 90% Buildings replaced
-   -buff buildings and national wonders
+   - buff buildings and national wonders
-  -Improvement "The Village"
+  - Improvement "The Village"

 WARNING: if AI got these 2 nations they will have access to cheats